 However, if you want a smart lock that you can control with your smartphone but do not require a Z-wave hub or an iOS device, there is the 5i-SN-B Deadbolt WiFi Lock.
 This is a Wi-Fi enabled smart lock that allows you to remotely control your lock no matter where you are.
 It connects to your current router and needs no additional equipment or bridges to work.

 Some of its smart features include remote locking and unlocking, a list of who have entered the home, and text message notifications when the pass codes are used.
 You can also use your smartphone or computer to create or delete pass codes.
-This smart device may be a little bit more expensive at $249.95, but it has enough memory for up to 1,000 user codes, an option to disable all codes when you enter the privacy mode, and lockout functionality that activates after five incorrect attempts.
+This smart device may be a bit pricier alternative (Check for the current price here), but it has enough memory for up to 1,000 user codes, an option to disable all codes when you enter the privacy mode, and lockout functionality that activates after five incorrect attempts.

 You can also set schedules or times when certain pass codes would work.
 For instance, if you have a cleaning lady coming in every Wednesday to clean your house, you can give her a pass code that works only on Wednesdays.